thycotic/cm-docs/launchers/index.md

 You can move session tabs to arrange them in logical ways.
 For example, you can place the tabs of related connections next to each other for easier collective access.

-To re-order open session tabs in the main Connection Manager window, click and drag tabs left and right in the row of tabs.
+To re-order session tabs in the main Connection Manager window, click and drag tabs left and right in the row of tabs.

 To undock a tab, click and drag it out of the main Connection Manager window.
-The undocked tab becomes a standalone window that you can move to a new location on your desktop or to another monitor.
+The undocked tab becomes a standalone window that you can move to a new location on your desktop or on another monitor.
 To redock a tab, click and drag it back into the main Connection Manager window and drop it into the row of docked tabs.

 ## Session Recording